creare-com/podpac/doc/source/developer/specs/nodes.md

       * lat      (lat) float64 45.0
       * lon      (lon) float64 0.0
     ```
+* If the request has *stacked* dimensions not in the underlying Node, add the missing coordinates.
+    * eg. Node has `[lat_lon]` dimensions, but coordinates have `['lat_lon_time'`], we need to add the time portion to the stacked coordinates for correct xarray broadcasting.

 * [**???FUTURE FEATURE???**] If `isinstance(coordinates, GroupCoordinates)` then a `UnitsDataArray` with a single `group` dimension is return.
 Each `group` is indexed by the the coordinates group in `GroupCoordinates`, and contains a `UnitsDataArray` that matches the above rules.
     ```python
     >>> from podpac.core.coordinate import GroupCoordinate